Financial help for carers

 You may be eligible if you’re caring for someone who’s receiving one of the following benefits:

-You need to be aged 16 or over and be caring for someone for at least 35 hours a week to qualify for this benefit.
+You need to be aged 16 or over and be caring for someone for at least 35 hours a week.

 Carer’s Allowance overlaps with certain benefits, including: